BasicWolf/archived-kaylee/doc/firststeps.rst

 never be sure whether a node with assigned task will return the results (as it can disconnect without notifying Kaylee) or the results will be correct at all.
 A controller can be designed to send the same task to multiple nodes instead of a single one.
-That kind redundancy is the fee for the results integrity and accuracy.
+That kind of redundancy is the fee for the results' integrity and accuracy.

 Implementing controllers is easy as there are only two methods to implement:
 ``get_task(self, node)`` and ``accept_result(self, node, data)`` (for more